 So unless you can replace a sense of empathy, close knit social connections, and motivation with positive feedback overnight I wouldn’t suggest pulling the plug on Robbie.

 Does that mean that reduced playtime can’t be a goal?
 Of course not.
 However, there are certain benefits for Robbie playing the MMORPG whether or not he can articulate them.
-As with any habit (good or bad), removing that resource suddenly without understanding the need that is getting met and providing replacements for that need can possibly be damaging.
+As with any habit (good or bad), removing that resource suddenly without understanding and providing replacements for that need can possibly be damaging.
 When in doubt talk to Robbie about this!
 Try engaging him in the process of discussing his relationship with gaming.